 [Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

-Up ] Key popup menu ] [ High Level drag-drop ] Key Mapping Editor mini dialog ] Ligatures ] Caps Lock-related special settings ] KANALOK setting ]
+Up ] Key popup menu ] High Level Clipboard ] [ High Level drag-drop ] Key Mapping Editor mini dialog ] Ligatures ] Caps Lock-related special settings ] KANALOK setting ] Numeric keypad ]

 Editing key mappings using drag-drop

-Feature available in Full and Lite editions (not available in Player edition).
+Feature available in Premium, Personal and Lite editions (not available in Player edition).

 Drag-drop is the easiest way to alter a key mapping in the High-level editor.
 All “mappable” keys on the keyboard display are drag-drop “sensitive”, and so are the fields representing current key mappings.
 They can act as both drag-drop targets and sources.